eclipse/vorto/docs/tutorials/mqtt-python.md

 # Integrating a device with Python into the Bosch IoT Hub using Vorto

 This tutorial explains how to integrate a device with the Bosch IoT Suite using MQTT.
 Your device should already be created as a thing from an Information Model at this point.
-We will use our [RaspberryPiTutorial Information Model](https://vorto.eclipse.org/#/details/org.eclipse.vorto.tutorials:RaspberryPiTutorial:1.0.0) again.
+We will use our [RaspberryPi Information Model](https://vorto.eclipse.org/#/details/org.eclipse.vorto.tutorials:RaspberryPi:1.0.0) again.

 <img src="../images/tutorials/connect_grovepi/cover.png"/>